What About Automated Online Valuations???

 These are the places which have dominated the nation’s news outlets for more than three years.
 Our local area is very different and has resisted much of the damage done by over-speculating, the sub-prime housing fiasco, the spike in oil prices, the financial sector meltdown, and the deepening recession.
 We never saw out-of-control appreciation, and so there is not as much to correct, as all markets are prone to do.
 The metro-Portland market as a whole still boasts the lowest prices of any major area on the west coast.

-But there is another reason our values have held stable.
+But there is another reason our values have held stable, and why so many people are now leaving California and other states to build a life here instead.
 We are attractive to people changing careers and to baby boomers who are planning for retirement.
 When people are looking for a new life and a better location, Yamhill County is often in the running.
 The greatest allure might be the wine industry and the stunning beauty of the vineyards gracing our hills.
 As one of the most well-known wine producing areas of the country, many are attracted by this culture and its relative affordability.